 - 0 bit if the number of scheduled PUSCH indicated by the Time domain resource assignment field is larger than 1;

 - 1 bit otherwise.
 A value of "1" indicates UL-SCH shall be transmitted on the PUSCH and a value of "0" indicates UL-SCH shall not be transmitted on the PUSCH.
-Except for DCI format 0_1 with CRC scrambled by SP-CSI-RNTI, a UE is not expected to receive a DCI format 0_1 with UL-SCH indicator of "0" and CSI request of all zero(s).
+If a UE does not support triggering SRS only in DCI, except for DCI format 0_1 with CRC scrambled by SP-CSI-RNTI, the UE is not expected to receive a DCI format 0_1 with UL-SCH indicator of "0" and CSI request of all zero(s).
+If a UE supports triggering SRS only in DCI, except for DCI format 0_1 with CRC scrambled by SP-CSI-RNTI, the UE is not expected to recerive a DCI format 0_1 with UL-SCH indicator of "0", CSI request of all zero(s) and SRS request of all zero(s).

 - ChannelAccess-CPext-CAPC – 0, 1, 2, 3, 4, 5 or 6 bits.
 The bitwidth for this field is determined as log2(I) bits, where I is the number of entries in the higher layer parameter ul-AccessConfigListDCI-0-1 or in Table 7.3.1.1.1-4A if ChannelAccessMode-r16 = "semistatic" is provided, for operation in a cell with shared spectrum channel access; otherwise 0 bit.
 One or more entries from Table 7.3.1.1.2-35 are configured by the higher layer parameter ul-AccessConfigListDCI-0-1.